Reinhardt254/Blood-Donor-App/README.md

 Blood donor finder android app react native.

-This is an adroid app craeted with React native.
+This is an adroid app created with React native.

 It implements react native features, google maps, authentication with firebase, firebase firestore storage and files storage in firebase.